Guide to Aperture in Photography

 When you see a number on your camera’s LCD which is preceded by a letter ‘f’, the closer that number is to zero, the lighter your photo should be.

-Note that there are other f-stop numbers which aren’t shown in the diagram above.
+Note that there are other f-stop numbers that aren’t shown in the diagram above.
 Your camera/lens may be able to shoot at f/1.8, or f/3.6 for example, but you can still easily visualize where these apertures would fall on the scale above.

 If you’ve borrowed your mate’s fancy lens, there’s a chance the maximum aperture would be more like something a pro might use, like f/2.8, f/2, f/1.4… or even f/1.2!